Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Problem Formulation

-We adopt the regret as our performance metric.
-Regret is defined as the worst-case expected revenue loss over all possible demand distributions $\bQ$ (or over all possible $(\bm{R},\bC)$ in the \bwk setup).
-We study two regret notions in this setup: the first one, referred to as the \textit{$s$-switch regret}, is the (worst-case) gap of expected revenue between our proposed policy (with a finite switching budget) and the optimal clairvoyant policy with the same switching budget; the second one, referred to as the \textit{overall regret}, is the (worst-case) gap of expected revenue between our proposed policy (with a finite switching budget) and the optimal clairvoyant policy with an infinite switching budget.
-(Here, a clairvoyant policy is endowed with perfect knowledge of the distributions, but not the exact realizations.)
-While the overall regret is clearly larger than the $s$-switch regret, interestingly, we show that they are in the same order.

-There are other performance metrics that are common in the revenue management literature when the stochastic distribution is known.
-For example, \citet{adelman2007dynamic, jasin2014reoptimization, chen2018beating, vera2019bayesian}.
-But all are beyond the scope of this paper.

-\subsubsection{Regime for Regret Analysis.}
+\subsubsection{Regime for regret analysis.}

-We aim to derive finite-time bounds on the regret of policies in terms of the number of time periods $T$.
-Following the literature, we assume $n,\pmax,\amax,\rmax,\cmax=O(1)$.
-We adopt the following regret analysis regime: $T$ and $(B_i)_{i \in [d]}$ are in the same comparable order, and are much larger than $K$ and $d$.
-In other words, $B_i=\Theta(T)$ for all $i\in[d]$, while $K,d=o(T)$.
-This regime is standard in the network revenue management literature (sometimes stated in a different ``asymptotic'' fashion), \emph{e.g.}, \cite{gallego1997multiproduct,liu2008choice, besbes2012blind, jasin2014reoptimization,bumpensanti2018re, ferreira2018online,chen2019nonparametric, chen2019network}.
+We derive non-asymptotic bounds on the regret of policies in terms of the number of time periods $T$.
+For all of our results (except Theorem~\ref{thm:NRMLB}, which uses a linear scaling regime), we adopt the following regret analysis regime: there exists an arbitrary constant $\underline{b}>0$, such that $\Bmin \geq \underline{b} T$.
+In other words, we do not assume any specific form of dependence between $T$ and $\bm{B}$.
+We only require that inventory is not too scarce compared to the time horizon.
+This regime generalizes the standard linear scaling regime in the network revenue management literature; see, e.g., \citet{besbes2012blind, bumpensanti2020re, chen2019nonparametric, chen2019network, ferreira2018online, gallego1997multiproduct, jasin2014reoptimization, liu2008choice, sun2020near}.

-There is a second regret analysis regime in the literature that does not require assuming $B_i=\Theta(T)$ for all $i\in[d]$, i.e., it allows arbitrary relationships between the time periods and the initial inventory levels.
-For example, \cite{badanidiyuru2013bandits,agrawal2014bandits}.
-While the second regime is theoretically more general than the first regime, we focus on the first regime because it is of primary importance in prior work (as noted by \citealt{immorlica2019adversarial}) and in revenue management practice (see \citealt{talluri2006theory}).
-Our algorithms and analysis naturally extend to the second regime, if we change all the Hoeffding-type inequalities appearing in this paper to Bernstein-type inequalities.